Welcome, Pauletta Jordan

 Vehicle/Trailer Parking on the Airport Operations Area (AOA)

 All vehicles must be parked inside your hangar for overnight flights.
-There is no long-term parking on the airport AOA.
-Vehicles that are parked on the AOA for extended periods of time (overnight) will receive notice that vehicles parked should be inside your hangar or the long-term parking areas outside the AOA.
+There is no long-term parking on the airport AOA or County Property.
+Vehicles that are parked on the AOA for extended periods of time (overnight) will receive notice that vehicles parked overnight should be inside your hangar or the long-term parking areas outside the AOA.
 Upon a second notice of parking violations, your vehicles may be towed at the vehicle owners’ expense.

 Thank you and fly safe!